 Any lingering smell of urine will only attract your puppy and encourage him to pee in the same place again.

-Use a biological odor eliminator spray, or a mixture of biological washing powder and vinegar.
-Both are effective at removing any smell.
+Use a natural odour eliminator spray or a mixture of biological washing powder and vinegar; both effectively remove any smell.

 Potty training your puppy doesn't stop just because it's night-time!